dotherightthing/kss-node/demo-dotherightthing/public/styleguide/template-silverstripe/readme.md

 	1. Navigate to `http://YOUR_WEBSITE/dev/build` so that Silverstripe is aware of the new page type
 	1. Create > Page > Go
 	1. Click on the page's 'Content' tab
+		1. Click on the 'Main' sub tab
 			1. Page name: Styleguide
 			1. Navigation label: Styleguide
+		1. Click on the 'Metadata' sub tab
+			1. URL: match this to the `project_webroot_styleguide_path` setting in your `plist` config file, eg 'styleguide'
   1. Click on the page's 'Behaviour' tab
 		1. Page type: select 'Styleguide Page'
 		1. Deselect 'Show in menus?'